elsampsa/valkka-core/README.md

 ## Features

 ### Current stable version is 0.2.1
-- Full-HD / 25 fps with several cameras streaming allright - but only when using X-windoses created with the library itself (see Resources)
+- Full-HD / 25 fps with several cameras streaming allright - but only when using X-windoses created by the library itself (see Resources/discussion threads)
 - License change (to APGL)
 - Added python level 2 api example
 - Miscellaneous fixes